isomerpages/mpa-seathedifference/_about-maritime-careers/Sustainability/Opportunities @ Sustainability.md

 description: ""
 third_nav_title: Sustainability
 ---
-## Be part of something something 2030 targets
+## Be part of helping Singapore achieve net zero emissions by 2030
+Climate change is undoubtedly one of the most pressing issue of our&nbsp;generation.
+Sustainability is taking care of the way resources are being used so that the needs of our future generations can continue to be met.
+With Singapore being one of the world’s busiest ports, it plays an important role in ensuring environmental responsibility is at the forefront of maritime operations.

 ### Sustainability is great!
-Play a pivotal role in shaping the future of Singapore's maritime sector.
-With the city-state's strategic location as one of the world's busiest ports, it is imperative that environmental responsibility is at the forefront of maritime operations.
-In essence, sustainability roles in the maritime industry are not just a necessity, but a strategic imperative for Singapore's continued success in the global shipping landscape.
+<iframe allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share" allowfullscreen="true" frameborder="0" scrolling="no" style="border:none;overflow:hidden" height="314" width="840" src="https://www.facebook.com/plugins/video.php?height=314&amp;href=https%3A%2F%2Fwww.facebook.com%2FMPA.SG%2Fvideos%2F355910216074315%2F&amp;show_text=false&amp;width=560&amp;t=0"></iframe>

 #### Some jobs in this area include